New to the database?

 Upload Template Information

-File must be Excel file (.xls)
+File must be Excel file (.xls or .xlsx)

 Header: